Mitzpe Ramon: Economy

+Nearby Mitzpe Ramon is an Alpaca farm, one of a rare few outside South America..
+Its herd of Alpacas and Llamas, which numbers 400, is considered among the largest in the world.
+While the farm was established as a wool-harvesting enterprise, it has subsequently became a tourist attraction.

 Local government

-The previous mayor, Flora Shoshan, sister of former Israeli defense minister Amir Peretz and wife of the former mayor, Sami Shoshan, was voted out on October 23, 2013, and replaced by Roni Marom, in a landslide victory for Marom.
+The previous mayor, Flora Shoshan, sister of former Israeli defense minister Amir Peretz and wife of the former mayor, Sami Shoshan, was voted out on 23 October 2013, and replaced by Roni Marom, in a landslide victory for Marom.

 Music and culture

 The Mitzpe Ramon Jazz Club hosts musical ensembles on the weekend.
 On weekdays, it operates as a music school.
 'Me'ever', a hostel and event space, is in the artist quarter of Mitzpe Ramon.